 - The Ngee Ann Kongsi Professorship in International Relations

 - The NTUC Professorship in International Economic Relations

 - The Peter Lim Professorship in Peace Studies

 Collaboration with other professional schools of international affairs to form a global network of excellence is a RSIS priority.
 RSIS maintains links with other like-minded schools so as to enrich its research and teaching activities as well as learn from the best practices of successful schools.

 RSIS is an autonomous school within NTU.
 It has a Board of Governors comprising distinguished local and foreign representatives from the Government, business and academic communities, and practitioners in diplomacy and national security affairs.
-The Dean of RSIS is presently also the Director of IDSS.
+The Executive Deputy Chairman of RSIS is presently also the Director of IDSS.